-C) Flash Card Size

-Reports the Flash Card size and if it is already recorded, how many locations are filled.
+C) Flash Card Size: Reports the Flash Card density and if it is already recorded, how many locations are filled.

-O-Megabytes: Flash Card is not installed or is a bad Flash Card
+0-Megabytes: Flash Card is not installed or a bad Flash Card

 2-Megabytes, 4-Megabytes, 8-Megabytes: available sizes of Flash Cards.